DarrenVawter/P300_BCI/README.md

 # CruX @ UCLA P300 BCI

+This P300-based BCI allows a user wearing an EEG to visually control a keyboard and mouse in a normal computer environment.

 ## Presentation and Demonstrations

 * NeuroTechX Student Club Competition Presentation (including short demos of keyboard and overlay interfaces)